Man drank 6 to 8 cans of lager at party before driving people carrier on the M4

 Jones was sentenced to a 12-month community order.

-He was placed under a curfew for three to stay at home between 7pm and 6am.
+He was placed under a curfew for 12 weeks between 7pm and 6am.

 The defendant was banned from driving for 25 months and ordered to pay a £114 victim surcharge and pay £85 prosecution costs.